-- (9.1) For the purposes of subsection (9), participation in the compliance audit process includes, but is not limited to, the following: - (a) designating one Responsible Registrant, if the Registrant Firm has more than one Responsible Registrant, to coordinate

-- (i) the Registrant Firm's participation in the compliance audit, and - (ii) communications on behalf of the Registrant Firm; - (b) completing and submitting the conflict of interest declaration form; - (c) submitting the Registrant Firm's Professional Practice Management Plan; - (d) completing and submitting the compliance audit questionnaire; - (e) responding to requests and answering all questions; - (f) providing access to all requested information, files, or records in the Registrant Firm's possession or control, including but not limited to information, files, or records related to the Registrant Firm's quality management program, continuing education program, Professional Practice Management Plan, Code of Conduct, and compliance with the Bylaws, applicable professional practice guidelines, practice advisories, and policies of EGBC; - (g) facilitating office and site visits, in person or by Electronic Means, by the assessor or any person designated by the assessor, including arranging for and providing office and site access, any necessary personnel, and any information required to comply with applicable health and safety legislation during the site visit; - (h) ensuring compliance with any request by an assessor to conduct interviews of individuals employed by or under contract with the Registrant Firm, including facilitating interviews with both Registrants and non-Registrants, either in person or by Electronic Means; and - (i) attending the opening, summary, and closing meetings with the assessor.

-(10) A Responsible Registrant designated pursuant to subsection (9.1)(a) must have sufficient knowledge of the subject matter of the audit, the ability and sufficient authority to facilitate the audit as required, and the authority to make binding decisions on behalf of the Registrant Firm with respect to the audit.
+- (9.1) For the purposes of subsection (9), participation in the compliance audit process includes, but is not limited to, the following: - (a) designating one Responsible Registrant, if the Registrant Firm has more than one Responsible Registrant, to coordinate - (i) the Registrant Firm's participation in the compliance audit, and - (ii) communications on behalf of the Registrant Firm; - (b) completing and submitting the conflict of interest declaration form; - (c) submitting the Registrant Firm's Professional Practice Management Plan; - (d) completing and submitting the compliance audit questionnaire; - (e) responding to requests and answering all questions; - (f) providing access to all requested information, files, or records in the Registrant Firm's possession or control, including but not limited to information, files, or records related to the Registrant Firm's quality management program, continuing education program, Professional Practice Management Plan, Code of Conduct, and compliance with the Bylaws, applicable professional practice guidelines, practice advisories, and policies of EGBC; - (g) facilitating office and site visits, in person or by Electronic Means, by the assessor or any person designated by the assessor, including arranging for and providing office and site access, any necessary personnel, and any information required to comply with applicable health and safety legislation during the site visit; - (h) ensuring compliance with any request by an assessor to conduct interviews of individuals employed by or under contract with the Registrant Firm, including facilitating interviews with both Registrants and non-Registrants, either in person or by Electronic Means as specified by the assessor, which interview may be recorded by the assessor by audio, or audio and video; and - (i) attending the opening, summary, and closing meetings with the assessor. [(9.1) added 2023-05-01;(9.1)(h) amended 2024-01-31] - (10) A Responsible Registrant designated pursuant to subsection (9.1)(a) must have sufficient knowledge of the subject matter of the audit, the ability and sufficient authority to facilitate the audit as required, and the authority to make binding decisions on behalf of the Registrant Firm with respect to the audit.